-FRUITPORT TOWNSHIP

-By Its Supervisor:

-By Its/Township Clerk:

-Chro.a

-Date of Execution:

-FRUITPORT COMMUNITY SCHOOL DISTRICT

-By Its Superintendent:

-By Its Director of Finance:

-Date of Execution:
+FRUITPORT TOWNSHIP FRUITPORT COMMUNITY SCHOOL DISTRICT By Its Supervisor: By Its Superintendent: By Its/Jownship Clerk: By Its Director of Finance: Date of Execution: Date of Execution:

+AGENDA SECTION: Business and Finance Committee

+Meeting Date: October 18, 2021

-Attachment # XI-4
+To: Board of Education Atta achment # XI-4

 From: Mark Mesbergen

 Subject to be Discussed and Policy Reference: Purchase a Kubota Tractor to replace our current tractor.

-Our current tractor is almost 30 years old with around 5,000 operating hours on it.
-The maintenance cost of the tractor is starting to add up so Operations Director, John Winskas priced out a new tractor.
-The tractor will be utilized for mowing, fertilizing, aerating, seeding, tilling the athletic fields, salt loading, snow stacking etc. The tractor is part of the Sourcewell consortium.
-We are going to try to sell the old tractor.
+Background Information: Our current tractor is almost 30 years old with around 5,000 operating hours on it.
+The main the tractor is starting to add up so Operations Director, John Winskas priced out a new tractor will be utilized for mowing, fertilizing, aerating, seeding, tilling the athletic fields, salt loading stacking etc. The tractor is part of the Sourcewell consortium.
+We are going to try to sell the or.
+The tractor ng, snow

-\$48,911 coming out of the Building and Site Fund
+Financial Impact: \$48,911 coming out of the Building and Site Fund

-To approve the quote to purchase a new tractor.
+Recommended Action: To approve the quote to purchase a new tractor.

 Action Taken:

-Vote: Buckner Burgess Cole Franklin Hazekamp
+Vote:BucknerBurgessColeFranklin Hazekamp

 Kelly Meeuwenberg